0xyittle/Air3-Preset-SmartContract/README.md

 # Air3-Preset-SmartContract

-## Preset SmartContract for Airdrop hunter
+## Preset SmartContract for Airdrop Farmer

 Can use this contract to deploy on Remix